 The 2017 winner of the UF Ron Magill Conservation Scholarship at the University of Florida, graduate student Michael Esbach, along with his award-winning proposal!
 His work goes to the very core of what we believe is the key to conservation – the coexistence of communities with their surrounding wildlife and the sustainable use of that wildlife for the betterment of the communities through research and education.
 In the photograph with Michael (center) is Eric Hellgren, Chair of the Wildlife Ecology and Conservation Department at the University of Florida, and Bette Loiselle, Director of the Tropical Conservation Program at the UF School for Natural Resources and the Environment.

 Maria Juliana Bedoya-Duran received the scholarship in 2016 to further her work in Columbia with local communities to preserve wildlife corridors in a biodiverse region.

 Matt Hallett was awarded the first annual scholarship.
-Matt studys interdiciplinary ecology with a focus in tropical conservation and development.
-In Guyana, he has been researching how vegetation structure, hunting intensity and livestock affect large wild mammals, like jaguars.
+Matt studies interdisciplinary ecology with a focus on tropical conservation and development.
+In Guyana, he has been researching how vegetation structure, hunting intensity, and livestock affect large wild mammals, like jaguars.